 Ask IT and telephony pros which is better for business communications: SIP or PRI trunks, and you will likely get a lot of heated debate.
 Of course, PRI and SIP trunking (a trunk in the telephony world is a dedicated line) are the two main ways in which businesses deliver voice and data into their offices.
 While PRI is an older technology and SIP is younger, both have their pros and cons.
-It’s important to know the upside and downside of each one to determine which is best for your business needs.
+It’s important to know what PRI is versus SIP trunking to determine which is best for your business needs.

 PRI is considered “old-school” telephony.
 It is physical hardware and also requires servicing from a telco for deploying, upgrading and troubleshooting.

 SIP is a way to deliver voice via the Internet.
 SIP is a telephony networking protocol (much like other network protocols such as HTTP and SMTP), therefore it’s a network technology rather than a telephone technology like PRI.

 SIP trunks are virtual; they don’t require additional hardware to deploy.
 A business can use SIP for voice without the need for an existing PBX since many SIP providers offer hosted PBX.

 As with PRI, SIP can deliver multiple voice lines to a single organization.
 Knowing what SIP trunking is will help you understand how it can benefit your business.

 Both SIP and PRI have their pros and cons.
 Many will say that when it comes to call quality, PRI is superior.
 PRI is not a network technology so it’s not subject to the network interference, packet loss and jitter to which SIP is prone.
 Companies that have mission-critical call quality needs will often choose PRI trunks over SIP.